 All matriculants and current students (“Candidates”) must possess the physical, cognitive, emotional and interpersonal capabilities necessary to complete the medical education program and to provide highly effective patient care within the medical education program.
 These capabilities are called Technical Standards, the essential functions that all medical students must demonstrate to meet the requirements of a general medical education.
 Candidates—whether for admission, academic promotion, or graduation—must meet these Technical Standards, with or without reasonable accommodation. ( See the “Technical Standards” for details of these capabilities .)
 These technical standards are predicated on the school’s learning objectives that are considered essential for completion of the M.D. degree.
 They have been approved by the Curriculum Committee and the Dean of the School of Medicine.

 Annual Declaration: Each year, all Candidates must sign and return to the Office of Student Affairs a copy of the form “Declaration of Meeting Technical Standards for the University of Virginia School of Medicine.”
-Failure to sign and return the form could delay or prevent promotion or graduation.
+Failure to submit the form could delay or prevent promotion or graduation.
 Falsification of a form is a violation of the Honor Code and could lead to dismissal from the School.
-Each year, the Office of Student Affairs will notify students of the deadline for filing the Declaration but it is the student’s responsibility to complete, sign, and return the form by the deadline.
+Each year, the Office of Student Affairs will notify students of the deadline for filing the Declaration but it is the student’s responsibility to submit the form by the deadline.
 (See the form at the foot of this document.)

-Review of Technical Standards: The standards are reviewed, revised as needed, and reconfirmed by the Technical Standards Committee annually.
+Review of Technical Standards: The standards are reviewed, revised as needed, and reconfirmed by the Curriculum Committee annually.
 This review takes into account the School of Medicine’s ongoing curriculum and clinical standards evaluation, and changes in applicable law and/or University policy.

 Technical Standards Committee: The Technical Standards Committee is charged with determining whether Candidates meet the School’s Technical Standards and, if not, whether reasonable accommodation would allow them to meet the standards.
 If the Committee determines that a case does not fall within the scope of a technical standards issue, the Committee will triage the case to the appropriate group, e.g., the Academic Standards and Achievement Committee, the Threat Assessment Team, etc.

-The Technical Standards Committee consists of the Senior Associate Dean for Medical Education, Associate Dean for Admissions and Student Affairs, Associate Dean for Undergraduate Medical Education, Associate Dean for Diversity, and the Assistant Dean for Medical Education.
-Review and advice will be sought as appropriate, and may include General Counsel for the Medical School, the UVA Office of Equal Opportunity Programs and/or the Learning Needs and Evaluation Center.
+The Technical Standards Committee consists of the Senior Associate Dean for Education, Associate Dean for Admissions and Student Affairs, Associate Dean for Curriculum, Associate Dean for Diversity and Inclusion, and the Assistant Dean for Medical Education.
+Review and advice will be sought as appropriate, and may include General Counsel for the Medical School, the UVA Office for Equal Opportunity and Civil Rights and/or the Student Disability Access Center.